Pension Administration Benchmarking

 On-site presentation of results: Upon receiving your analysis and report, an expert from CEM will present the report to you on-site.
 Beside a personal, in-depth presentation, you will have the opportunity to discuss the results and any questions you may have.

-CEM recognizes the delicate balance pension systems are confronted with, between providing quality service and striving to stay or become cost efficient.
+CEM recognises the delicate balance pension systems are confronted with, between providing quality service and striving to stay or become cost efficient.
 Such objectives can only be reached when a system has an understanding of what it actually means to be high or low cost, and when you can transform qualitative measures into a quantitative perspective.
 CEM’s comprehensive benchmarking service provides just that.